 DukeEngage-Zhuhai, China Overview

-- Recognize their creativity capacity and leadership potential;
+- Recognize their creative capacity and leadership potential;

 - Apply classroom learning in the real world;